openactive/openactive-python/README.md

 ]
 ```

 Note that the super-event ID we identified in the sub-event item appears in both the "id" and "data:@id" fields of the super-event item itself.
 The unique part of "id" and "data:@id" should be the same for a given super-event item, and all super-event items should be different in this respect, so there should be only one super-event for a given sub-event, as mentioned.
-However, hypothetically this may not always be so in spurious cases, and the output from `get_superevents` is returned as a list which could contain more than one item if multiple matches are indeed found.
-It is worth checking that there is only one item in the list before any further analysis is done, and, if not, to establish exactly why not.
+However, hypothetically this may not always be so in spurious cases, and the output from `get_superevents` is a list which could contain more than one item if multiple matches are indeed found.
+It is worth checking that there is only one item in the list before any further analysis is done, and, if not, then establishing exactly why not.

-Now let's go the other way around, from a given super-event item to a set of sub-event items.
+Now let's go the other way around, from a given super-event item to a group of sub-event items.
 We can use the single super-event item as found above:

 ```
->>> subevents = oa.get_subevents(
+>>> subevent_opportunities_selection = oa.get_subevents(
-...     superevents[0],
+...     superevent_opportunities_selection[0],
-...     opportunities_sub
+...     subevent_opportunities
 ... )
->>> printer(subevents)
+>>> printer(subevent_opportunities_selection)
 [
     {
         "id": "00000000000170005743",